eniiku/landing-page/README.md

 ```
 by Gazi Jarin really clever and really funny.
 ## Conclusion
 Webpage done!
-I didnt try to go crazy with my ideas or creativity, simpling following the template and color schemes.
+I didnt try to go crazy with my ideas or creativity, simply following the template and color schemes.
 Also this webpage is not optimized for computer/laptops.